RyanDraves/Halite-II-Bots/README.md

 ## Breakdown of the code (the important parts):

+### hlt folder
+  This is 90% the starter bot hlt folder, with some files tweaked with copies of almost the exact same function, but different parameters so I can pass in different types.
+The tweaks regard navigation code to avoid collision.

 ### Some comments
   Outdated details about what bot version I'm on, a repeat of the jargon I use, some major issues, and some minor issues.